At a glance

 Top 8 benefits of cilantro

-The powerful nutrient composition of the Coriandrum sativum plant not only adds flavor to your favorite recipes but also offers an abundance of health benefits.
+The powerful nutrient composition of the Coriandrum sativum plant not only adds flavor to your favorite recipes but also offers numerous health benefits.

 Here are eight cilantro benefits that can help support overall health.

-A study published in Molecules found that polyphenol-rich extracts derived from coriander may help manage or prevent obesity, metabolic syndrome, and type 2 diabetes.
+A study published in Molecules found that polyphenols in coriander may support metabolic health and effective weight management.

 3. Promotes detoxification

-Coriander seeds help support the body's natural detoxification processes.
+Coriander seeds promote healthy liver function and may help support the body’s natural detoxification processes.

-As Dr. Berg explains, "A primary benefit of cilantro is its ability to effectively detox the body from heavy metals such as aluminum, mercury, arsenic, lead, and cadmium."
+“A primary benefit of cilantro is its ability to enhance the detoxification of heavy metals such as aluminum, mercury, arsenic, lead, and cadmium,” explains Dr. Berg.

-Evidence published in the Avicenna Journal of Phytomedicine found that coriander seed extract significantly decreased levels of heavy metals, specifically lead, in the blood and brain tissue.
+Evidence published in the Avicenna Journal of Phytomedicine found that compounds in coriander seeds helped to significantly decrease levels of heavy metals, specifically lead, in the blood and brain tissue.

 4. Supports bone health